DongJo Kim

-• Center of Excellence in Quark Matter, Finland
+Center of Excellence in Quark Matter: research group

 • Leading the Finnish participation in ALICE at CERN